sictweb/bti425-2020/graded-work/assign2.md

 During the code-writing process, test frequently with Postman.

 It is expected that the following, at a minimum, will be needed for the **termEnglish** entity:
-* get all (sorted)
+1. get all (sorted)
-* get one, by object identifier
+1. get one, by object identifier
-* get one, by "wordEnglish"
+1. get one, by "wordEnglish"
-* add new (termEnglish document, including one definition embedded subdocument)
+1. add new (termEnglish document, including one definition embedded subdocument)
-* edit existing (termEnglish document), to add a *new* definition
+1. edit existing (termEnglish document), to add a *new* definition
-* edit existing (termEnglish document), to increment the "helpYes" value
+1. edit existing (termEnglish document), to increment the "helpYes" value
-* edit existing (termEnglish document), to increment the "helpNo" value
+1. edit existing (termEnglish document), to increment the "helpNo" value
-* edit existing (definition document), to increment the "likes" value
+1. edit existing (definition document), to increment the "likes" value

 > Reminder about the associated/related data coverage and how-to notes.
+> The `webapi-data-assoc-embed-doc` code example shows how to approach the coding task for numbers 4 and 5.

 Time permitting, it may require another method pair to support the text editing of the definition's text.

 It is expected that the following, at a minimum, will be needed for the **termNonEnglish** entity:
-* get all (sorted) (it's possible that the app won't need to use this)
+1. get all (sorted) (it's possible that the app won't need to use this)
-* get one, by object identifier
+1. get one, by object identifier
-* get one, by "wordNonEnglish"
+1. get one, by "wordNonEnglish"
-* add new (termNonEnglish document, including one definition embedded subdocument)
+1. add new (termNonEnglish document, including one definition embedded subdocument)
-* edit existing (termNonEnglish document), to add a *new* definition
+1. edit existing (termNonEnglish document), to add a *new* definition
-* edit existing (termNonEnglish document), to increment the "helpYes" value
+1. edit existing (termNonEnglish document), to increment the "helpYes" value
-* edit existing (termNonEnglish document), to increment the "helpNo" value
+1. edit existing (termNonEnglish document), to increment the "helpNo" value
-* edit existing (definition document), to increment the "likes" value
+1. edit existing (definition document), to increment the "likes" value

+> Reminder about the associated/related data coverage and how-to notes.
+> The `webapi-data-assoc-doc-ref` code example shows how to approach the *document reference* coding task for number 4.

+> FYI, that code example also shows how to approach the coding task to fetch a termEnglish document which includes its associated/related termNonEnglish documents.

 <br>